Iron Column: Controversy

 The column was attacked for wanting to impose libertarian communism wherever its militias were.
 The militias that were inactive at the front dedicated themselves to extending the agricultural collectives in Teruel.
-Collectivism was also pushed by other columns such as the Torres-Benedito Column, which also defended the collectivities.
+Collectivism was also pushed by other columns such as the Torres-Benedito Column, which also defended the collectives.
 But more than any other, not even the Durruti Column, the Iron Column acted both as a war militia and as a revolutionary organization: it took minutes of its assemblies, published a newspaper ("Line of Fire") and distributed manifestos, because it needed to explain its actions in the rear and justify its movements and decisions before the workers and peasants.
 It came to be considered a community in itself.

 In September and October, due to the lack of arms and ammunition, hundreds of columns were sent to the rear in search of them.
 When they got to the rear, they were harassed by law enforcement who tried to arrest and search them.
 Faced with this provocation, the column responded with force: so on two occasions, one in Valencia and another in Castellón, the revolutionaries stormed the courts to destroy judicial records, the City Council to destroy property records, and even attacked the San Miguel de los Reyes prison where they released the prisoners held there.
 This was due to Pellicer's initiative against prisons, wherever they were, which incidentally complied with one of the agreements of the CNT of the Zaragoza Congress.
 In Castellón some 65 rightist and fascist prisoners were shot by the column.
 They also executed 16 others after a removal of prisoners without accusation or trial in Vinaroz.
 Also in the search for weapons, rifles and machine guns were seized from the Popular Antifascist Guard (GPA), which were keeping them far in the rear.
-On October 2, 1936, militiamen from the Column evacuated the prisoners in the hold of the Legazpi ship and executed them at the Paterna Picadero.
+On 2 October 1936, militiamen from the Column evacuated the prisoners in the hold of the Legazpi ship and executed them at the Paterna Picadero.